domsq/the-gamers-forum/README.md

 ### Colour scheme

-The colour scheme on my site features darker blue and green colours as follows:
+The colour scheme on my site mainly features darker blue and green colours as follows:

 ![Image of #006473](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/colours/006473.JPG) - Used for the header background and also main button colour<br>
 ![Image of #2F4858](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/colours/2f4858.JPG) - Used for the footer background and also darker coloured fonts<br>